 UWM participates in SARA, the State Authorization Reciprocity Network.
 Our participation means that UWM can enroll online students who reside in states throughout the nation.
 SARA replaced a confusing array of state-level statutes.
 Online program administrators need to know the following information:

 - The process for student complaints outlined in SARA (see below)

 - Programs that require internships, practica, clinical experiences, or professional licensure (typically the case for program in licensed professions such as Nursing, Education, or Social Work) will likely need to meet additional state regulatory/statutory requirements.
-Contact Jeremy Gordon, UWM’s State Authorization Manager, for more information.
+Contact Cheryl Andres, UWM’s State Authorization Manager, for more information.
 Note that entering a market when we do not have full approval to be there puts the institution at risk.

 Pursuant to Wis.
 Stats.
 Ch.
 39.85, et. al, the State of Wisconsin is a member of the State Authorization Reciprocity Agreement (SARA) through the Midwestern Higher Education Compact which regulates the manner in which participating institutions may offer distance learning education to students who reside in other states.
 UWM is a participating institution in MSARA.

 The terms and conditions of SARA can be found at http://nc-sara.org/content/sara-policies-and-standards.